twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/introduction%zh.rst

 Sayadaw was clearing away U Pe Win's doubts.
 (13th July 1962)

 U Pe Win, an educated man, was from southern Shan State, he believed in the Christian teachings.
-As an export-import businessman, he had been foreign countries for many times.
+As an export-import businessman, he had been to foreign countries for many times.
 He came to see Sayadaw for some of his doubts in religion.

 | U Pe Win: Venerable, I am a Christian.
 | Sayadaw: Yes.